Is Aspartame Keto? The Best Explanation

 What is Aspartame?

 Aspartame is one of the most popular artificial sweeteners in the world, but it’s also one of the most controversial.
 Aspartame is sold under the brand name Equal or NutraSweet.
-This artificial sweetener is also found in many diet soda and many sugar-free or reduced-calorie foods.
-It very common to find aspartame in packaged foods that are “diet” branded.

-Aspartame is made up of two naturally occurring amino acids phenylalanine and aspartic acid.
-Phenylalanine is an essential amino acid that you get from food.
-Aspartic acid is a non-essential amino acid that your body can produce.
 Aspartame is considered to be 200 times sweeter than regular table sugar.
-This means the amount of aspartame that you need to sweeten food is very low and the calorie content is usually considered low enough to be recorded as 0.
+This means the amount of aspartame you need to sweeten food is very low, and the calorie content is usually considered low enough to be recorded as 0.

-Different types of artificial sweeteners have different tastes from regular table sugar.
-Aspartame is considered to be one of the closest taste profiles to sugar.
-However, the sweetness of aspartame lasts longer than sucrose (sugar) so it is often blended with other artificial sweeteners like acesulfame potassium to produce a sweetener that tastes more like table sugar.
+However, the sweetness of aspartame lasts longer than sucrose (sugar), so it is often blended with other artificial sweeteners like acesulfame potassium to produce a sweetener that tastes more like table sugar.

 Is Aspartame Safe?

 Aspartame is one of the most rigorously tested food products of all time.
 The safety of aspartame has been studied ever since it was discovered.
-Aspartame has been deemed safe by over 100 regulatory bodies in several different countries including:
+Aspartame has been deemed safe by over 100 regulatory bodies in several different countries, including:

 • The United States Food and Drug Administration (FDA)